annadelnegro/Xplora/README.md

 **Xplora** is a travel planning web application designed to streamline the process of organizing trips.
 With user-friendly features for managing trips, flights, accommodations, and activities, Xplora makes travel planning effortless.
 The platform also offers robust user profile management and secure authentication features.

-This project was developed as part of the **Processes of Object-Oriented Software** course, showcasing collaborative development and object-oriented principles in a real-world application.

 ## Features

 ### Trip Management